lucywang000/clj-statecharts/docs/content/docs/get-started.md

 Simply define a machine, which includes:

 * the states and transitions on each state
-* the initial state
+* the initial state value
-* the intial context
+* the initial context

 And use the `fsm/initialize` and `fsm/transition` functions.